OptimalBits/node_acl/Readme.md

 to get the finest granularity possible, while in other situations you will give the *asterisk* permission for admin kind of functionality.

-A Redis, MongoDB and In-Memory based backends are provided, but the generic backend interface can be implemented for supporting other databases.
+A Redis, MongoDB and In-Memory based backends are provided in the module, check also *knex* based backend that supports several other [databases](https://github.com/christophertrudel/node_acl_knex)

 Follow [manast](http://twitter.com/manast) for news and updates regarding this library.